challenge-tr/proje-acik-universite/basvuru-detaylari.md

 ### How does your entry introduce the FOSS community to beginning coders?

-> The certification process differs with the level of knowledge that the coder possesses.
+> The certification process changes by the level of knowledge that the coder possesses.
 Beginner coders, for instance, are taught the basics and the conventions that they should follow.
 When they complete their education, they are given The Beginner Certificate.
 This certificate means not only that they can code, but also that they are capable of following the conventions when they contribute to a project.

 > Also to help them stay in the community, the projects supporting The Open University Project will tag issues appropriately to help beginners identify issues that they can resolve.